yenla/GifTastic/README.md

 Summary

 • This homework assignment require me to use ajax to pull information from an API URL, I chose the sport category to generate gif images about sport.
-It was a fun assignment because I got to learn how to pause and un-pause the gif images, which I thought wasn't possible on a web browser.
+It was a fun assignment because I got to learn how to pause and un-pause the gif images, which I thought was impossible to do on a web browser.

 Code Explaination